mandlerm/BookTracker/NOTES.md

   3. category is not being required?
   4. does category validation to in Book model or category model?
 [ ] books/show sort records before displaying
-[ ] book record -- require comments when creating NEW record, but not when creating new book [ ] create new comment.  after a fai
+[ fixed] book record -- require comments when creating NEW record, but not when creating new book [ ] create new comment.  after a fai

 BooksController  line 38.
 Render did not work.  redirect did. flash[:alert] vs. notice on render line. difference?  books_controller, line 47 Messages - flash vs. 'built in'?

-explain SCOPE
-books_controller new
-  better to build in controller or in form?

 ERRORS
 DONE  registration -- will not go to show page